-East Arnhem is one of the last pristine tropical paradises in Australia with 60,000 years of rich cultural heritage, including a history of land rights, untouched beaches and incredible biodiversity.
-The region is perfectly suited to a wide variety of travellers interested in its unique culture.
-The East Arnhem tourism sector is currently embracing creative and innovative tourism product development, and investment.
+Tourism to East Arnhem is an emerging industry, which is expected to grow significantly over the coming decade to form a substantial proportion of the region’ economy.
+East Arnhem is one of the last pristine tropical paradises in Australia with over 65,000 years of rich cultural heritage, including a history of land rights, untouched beaches and incredible biodiversity.
+The region is perfectly suited to a wide variety of travellers interested in its unique culture and beautiful landscapes.

 A new research project will investigate the potential for commercial Indigenous forestry in East Arnhem.
 Funding from DEAL, the Northern Territory Government, National Indigenous Australians Agency, USC: University of the Sunshine Coast, Australia and Gumatj Aboriginal Corporation unlocked funding from the Australian Government, as part of its voluntary matching agreement with Forest and Woods Products Australia.This project will assess the long-term commercial viability of forestry in the region and support Yolŋu communities who wish to use their land for employment and economic benefit, alongside cultural purposes.